Sedation Dentistry Chicago, IL

 How long does it take to recover from dental sedation?

 It usually takes three to four hours to recover fully from the oral sedation.
-However, each patient metabolizes medication differently.
+But each patient metabolizes medication at a different rate.
 We recommend that patients go home and rest after their procedure.
-With nitrous oxide, the effects will stop immediately after turning off the gas and removing your nasal mask.
+With nitrous oxide, the effects will stop after we turn off the gas and remove your nasal mask.

 How many hours can you eat before sedation?

-For your safety, it’s important to have an empty stomach before sedation.
+For your safety, you want to be on an empty stomach.
 Please don’t eat any food for at least 6 hours before your appointment.
 A good rule is to have nothing to eat or drink after midnight the night before.
 You should also avoid alcohol for at least 24 hours beforehand.

-To see if you’re a candidate for sedation dentistry, call our office to book an appointment.
+Dr. Brand will help you determine if you’re a good candidate.
 Dr. Brand will review your medical history, medications, current health, and oral health to decide if you qualify for dental sedation.
-She’ll also help you decide the best sedation method for your specific needs and circumstances.
+She’ll also help you decide the best method for your specific needs and treatments.

 What’s sedation dentistry like?

-Most patients can expect to have some level of relaxation during the appointment.
+Most patients can expect to have some level of relaxation during their treatment.
 This sense of calmness can even cause some to fall asleep.
-We’ll monitor your vitals during the appointment to make sure you’re completely safe.
-With nitrous oxide and oral sedation, you should be able to communicate with our dental team.
+We’ll monitor your vitals to make sure you’re safe.
+You can also communicate with our dental team.

-After the appointment, the effects of oral sedation will take some time to wear off.
+The effects of oral sedation will take some time to wear off after your appointment.
 You’ll need someone to drive you home for this reason.
 With nitrous oxide, the effects will wear off almost immediately after we stop administering it.
-With both forms of sedation, patients typically have little to no memory of the appointment.
+Patients have little to no memory of the appointment with both forms of sedation.

 Schedule a Dental Visit Today

-To try dental sedation during your dental treatments and procedures, call our Chicago dental office at 312-586-8596.
-You may also schedule an appointment online anytime.
-Premier Dentistry at Millennium Park is your trusted and caring dental practice for all ages.
+Do you want pain-free dentistry?
+Call our Chicago dental office at 708-729-9498 to try dental sedation during your dental treatments.
+You may also schedule an appointment online at any time.
+Premier Dentistry at Millennium Park is your trusted dental practice for all ages in the Chicago Loop.